 Britannia’s Volunteers.
 When air resounds with war’s alarms, And conscripts from afar, Like driven sheep are forced to arms To make aggressive war, Let soldier-ridden lands beware When freemen turn to fight; When Britain’s sons their flag may bear They stand with … [Read more...] about Britannia’s Volunteers [song, 12 September 1885]

-[Editor: An excerpt from “The Children’s Pages” section of The Queenslander, 1932.
-A transcription from the music videos is given at the end.]
+[Editor: This is an excerpt from “The Children’s Pages” section of The Queenslander (Brisbane, Qld.), 1 September 1932.
+The song is about the famous cricketer, Don Bradman; some music videos of the song are also available.]
 “Don Bradman.”
-A reader of “The Queenslander” has our thanks for these words.
-“Silver Waves” asked for them: Who is it that … [Read more...] about “Don Bradman.” [song and music videos, 1 September 1932]
+A reader of “The Queenslander” … [Read more...] about “Don Bradman” [song, 1 September 1932]

 On the Far Barcoo [song, 24 June 1932]